mveeprojects/ScalaZIO/README.md

 # ScalaZIO

-Simple Scala app implementing ZIO to learn about this technology.
+Simple Scala apps in ZIO to learn about this technology.

 ### hello_zio_basic